rohpal2001/Coffee/README.md

 ### Backend

-The `./backend` directory contains a partially completed Flask server with a pre-written SQLAlchemy module to simplify your data needs.
-You will need to complete the required endpoints, configure, and integrate Auth0 for authentication.
+The `./backend` directory contains a completed Flask server with a SQLAlchemy module.

 [View the README.md within ./backend for more details.](./backend/README.md)